farookphuket/desktop-i3/README.md

 >   `cd desktop-i3/manjaro-i3 `
 >   otherwise you cannot run the below command

+>   if you just do clean install make your you have run "sudo pacman -Syu "
+>   after you update the system now you can install all the program at one
+>   command (make sure you're in the "install"  directory of desktop-i3 that
+>   you just have copy ) by run "sudo ./install_my_app.sh" so all of the
+>   program will be install (please make sure you have a look the file
+>   edit the file as you need)

+##  program that I must to have

+> when I come to install setup i3wm on manjaro the program that list below
+> are all that I must install on my system

+- rofi base-devel bmenu morc_menu cmake go w3m lxsession lxappearance xxkb
+- networkmanager network-manager-applet pa-applet pulseaudio pavucontrol
+- i3-gaps i3status-manjaro i3lock i3exit blueman polkit-gnome xdotool
+- xfce4-terminal xfce4-power-manager feh picom conky flameshot arandr clipit

 >   the file `/manjaro-i3/config` will go to your ~/.i3
 >   by type (OR COPY AND PASTE) the below command